It is of utmost importance to secure Galaxy S23 phone in order to safeguard your sensitive data and maintain your privacy.

 The good news is that you do NOT need to install any apps.
 Samsung already partnered and integrated McAfee Antivirus into Galaxy S23 (and some other Galaxy phones and tablets)n to secure Galaxy S23.
 Samsung named this feature Device Protection.

 However, by default, the Device protection feature is not enabled on Galaxy S23.
 To secure Galaxy S23, you just turn it on from Settings — Battery and device care — Device protection.
+Update: in the Android 14 (One UI 6) update for Galaxy S23, S22, and S21, battery and Device Care are two separate entries in the Settings.

 Once enabled, the apps installed on the phone will be scanned automatically.
 Of course, you can disable the daily scan (only when charging) and choose to scan the phone manually.